JustyceGoodeNU/Game-Programming-Project/README.md

 # Game Programminng Project

-This is my final project for the Building Virtual Environments course at Northeastern University.
+This is my final project for CSYE 7270 Building Virtual Environments course at Northeastern University.

 ## Mansion Escape